 Debtor is a person or any other form of party in a transaction which owes money to the other party.
 The receiver is called as creditor while the giver is known as the debtor and the payment terms vary for each transaction based on the terms and conditions discussed between the parties.

-In case of a mortgage, the debtor pays interest in exchange of a loan taken from the lender in addition to the principal borrowed.
+In case of a mortgage, the Debtor pays interest in exchange for a loan taken from the lender in addition to the principal borrowed.

 How to Calculate Oustanding Loan of Debtor?

 Return of simply borrowed money with simple interest

 Amount to be Returned (A) = Principal (P) * Rate of interest (R) *Time (T) /100